Ethiopia grapples with worst drought in 30 years | DW | 18.02.2022

 Among aid agencies, the sense of urgency is growing.
 But funds are lacking to respond to the crisis.

-UNICEF has requested $31 million to help drought impacted areas in Ethiopia but has only received about one quarter so far.
+UNICEF has requested $31 million to help drought-affected areas in Ethiopia but has only received about one quarter so far.
 The response has been slowed down by other crises in the country, especially the Tigray conflict in the country's north.

 The funds would provide cash payments to drought-affected families.